markgewhite/jumpsFDA/README.md

 # JumpsFDA
 ### Functional data analysis applied to vertical ground reaction forces obtained from countermovement jumps.

-This code supports my draft paper entitled 'The Effects of Curve Registration on Vertical Ground Reaction Force curves of the Countermovement Jump'.
+This code supports my paper entitled 'The Effects of Curve Registration on Vertical Ground Reaction Force curves of the Countermovement Jump', which is soon to be published by the Journal of Biomechanics.
+Link forthcoming.

 The code generates 1024 linear models that predict jump height, peak power or classify the jumps into those performed with or without arm swing.
 Each model is based on different data preprocessing operations for:
 - curve length standardisation (padding or time normalisation)